ASamarkRoth/ScanningSystem/setting_it_up.md

 3. The Gertbot controller requires at least 8 V (8-18 V is recommended, see gertbot.com) to function.
 This has the consequence that it is necessary to connect a resistor in series with the phase of the stepper motors.
 A 15 V nominal input voltage was chosen which implies 6 Ohms resistors.
 4. 6.7 Ohms, 5.5 W resistors were connected via a connection board.
 Assuming a motor current of 1.2 A we need ~ 10 W resistors and these are getting somewhat too hot.
 5. The stepper motors were connected to the Gertbot as illustrated in the figures below!
-6. Important convention: Red wire connected to A1 and striped red wire to A2, red wire connected to B1 and striped green wire to B2.
+6. Important convention: Green wire connected to A1 and striped green wire to A2, red wire connected to B1 and striped red wire to B2.
 Correspondingly for 2nd connected stepper motor.
-Important since this determines the polarity of rotation.
+Important since this determines the polarity of rotation and this way it is congruent with +=going away from motor housing.

 ![Stepper motor connection](/home/anton/Pictures/DocumentationScanningSystem/20170512_161630.jpg)